ElementsProject/peerswap/docs/upgrade.md

 ### Upgrading PeerSwap

+Restarting PeerSwap has no ill effect to the accompanying CLN or LND node.
+Unlike other atomic swaps PeerSwap does not jam the channels with "HODL invoices" so there is no undefined behavior during temporary PeerSwap downtime.

 Prior to upgrading PeerSwap you must first be certain no swaps are currently in progress.

 To check for active swaps run: